-The University of Tampa's fraternity and sorority community consists of a diverse group of men and women within nine fraternities and nine sororities.
-Greek letter social organizations at The University of Tampa create smaller communities within the larger university environment for the purposes of facilitating growth in areas of scholarship, community service, leadership, diversity, and community involvement.
+The University of Tampa fraternity and sorority community consists of a diverse group of over 1,100 men and women across 13 fraternities and 11 sororities.
+Greek letter social organizations at The University of Tampa create smaller communities within the larger University environment in order to facilitate growth in areas of scholarship, service, leadership, diversity, and community involvement.
 Building lifelong friendships through collaborative and meaningful relationships is a key component to the fraternal experience at UT.

-A major goal of the fraternity and sorority community is to encourage and assist members in attaining their academic potential.
-Each chapter works with the University to develop comprehensive scholarship programs that include: GPA requirements, study sessions, goal setting, progress reports, tutoring and incentive programs.
+Prior to becoming a member of a fraternity or sorority, potential members are students at UT first.
+As such, a primary focus of the fraternity and sorority community is to encourage and assist members in attaining their academic potential.
+Each chapter works with the University to develop comprehensive scholarship programs that include GPA requirements, study sessions, goal setting, progress reports, tutoring and incentive programs.

-College presents great opportunities for developing leadership skills and applying these skills in practical situations.
-Fraternities and sororities not only provide training on the principles of leadership, they are laboratories in which these principles can be tested.
-Each chapter is self-governed and offers its members the opportunity to maximize their leadership potential through chapter participation and campus involvement.
-Greeks are leaders in many major campus organizations at UT.
+College presents great opportunities for students to develop leadership skills and apply them in practical situations.
+Fraternities and sororities not only provide training on the principles of leadership but are viewed as laboratories in which these principles are tested daily.
+Each chapter and council is self-governed and offers members the opportunity to maximize their leadership potential through first-hand experience.
+Many leaders in the UT community are also members of a fraternity or sorority.

-Many fond college memories can be developed through social interaction within the fraternity and sorority community.
+Many fond college memories can be developed through social interactions within the fraternity and sorority community.
 For many, the most important component of fraternity and sorority life is the lifelong friendships.
-Examples of social activities include chapter retreats, fraternity/sorority exchanges, all-Greek events, and formal dances.
-Most groups also participate in intramurals, including flag football, basketball, soccer, softball and other sports.
+Examples of social activities include chapter retreats, fraternity/sorority exchanges, all-Greek events, career development programs, and formal dances.
+Most groups also participate in intramural sports such as flag football, basketball, soccer and softball.